 - to measure trends in the visitors to our website and to improve the web experience for our visitors.

-You have the right to request to see or amend any personal information we hold about you.
+You have the right to request to see, amend or remove any personal information we hold about you.
 See section 2: Your Rights below.

 Confidentiality and data protection

 We do not sell or swap your details with any third parties.
 If further services are required your explicit consent will be required before being actioned.
 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect.
 This includes designated Data Controller/s who are responsible for the safeguarding of your personal data.

 Links to other websites